 You have influence.
 Use it carefully.

 If you don’t like the idea of a one-on-one disciple/mentor relationship, then you can at least pour into younger believers in groups or over a meal or coffee.
-And you don’t have to be perfect to be a discipler – it is the work of one beggar pointing another beggar to bread.
-It’s often through our weaknesses that we are able to help others.
+And you don’t have to be perfect to be a mentor – it is the work of one beggar pointing another beggar to bread.
+It’s often through our weaknesses that we can help others.

 Remember two things when it comes to discipleship.
 One, you need others to help you follow Jesus better.
 And two, others need you to help them follow Jesus better.
 Hebrews 3:13 says, “But exhort one another every day, as long as it is called ‘today,’ that none of you may be hardened by the deceitfulness of sin.”